A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 The federal Centers for Medicare and Medicaid Services (CMS) has to approve a Medicaid work requirement before a state can implement it.
 The Obama administration did not allow any work requirements for Medicaid, but the Trump administration was much more open to the idea.

-As of 2020, twelve states had received federal approval for work requirements, and several others had pending waivers or were expected to submit waivers in the near future.
-But work requirements were only in effect in Utah and Michigan at the start of 2020, and both have since been suspended (Utah’s as a result of the COVID-19 pandemic, and Michigan’s as a result of a court order).
-The Biden administration clearly communicated that they do not consider Medicaid work requirements to be in line with the mission of the Medicaid program, and has officially revoked approval for all of the work requirement waivers that had been approved under the prior administration (details below).
+As of 2020, 12 states had received federal approval for work requirements, and several others had pending waivers or were expected to submit waivers in the near future.
+But work requirements were only in effect in Utah and Michigan at the start of 2020, and both were soon suspended (Utah’s as a result of the COVID-19 pandemic, and Michigan’s as a result of a court order).
+The Biden administration clearly communicated that it does not consider Medicaid work requirements to be in line with the mission of the Medicaid program, and revoked approval for all of the work requirement waivers that had been approved under the prior administration.
+(Details below.)

 As noted above, Georgia did implement a work requirement in mid-2023, along with a partial expansion of Medicaid.
-Georgia is currently the only state in the country with a Medicaid work requirement (it’s only applicable to adults with income under the poverty level who aren’t eligible for Medicaid under any of the traditional eligibility categories).
+(CMS did not approve the work requirement, but Georgia sued and a judge granted the state the right to implement the work requirement.)
+Georgia is currently the only state in the country with a Medicaid work requirement.
+It’s only applicable to adults with income under the federal poverty level who aren’t eligible for Medicaid under any of the traditional eligibility categories.
 But other states — and federal lawmakers — are once again considering them.

 Wisconsin had been working towards implementation of a work requirement in early 2020, which would have been the first work requirement in a state that hasn’t expanded Medicaid.
 But amid the COVID pandemic, Wisconsin suspended the implementation of the work requirement.

-A federal judge overturned federally-approved Medicaid work requirements in Arkansas, Kentucky, New Hampshire, and Michigan, citing the fact that numerous people would lose coverage under the terms of the work requirements, and the government had done nothing to ameliorate that problem.
+A federal judge overturned federally approved Medicaid work requirements in Arkansas, Kentucky, New Hampshire, and Michigan, citing the fact that numerous people would lose coverage under the work requirements, and the government had done nothing to ameliorate that problem.
 The Trump administration and some of the affected states appealed the court ruling, and the Supreme Court had planned to hear the case.
-But the Biden administration clarified that they would not support an appeal of the court rulings that overturned the work requirements, and the Supreme Court pulled the case from its list of scheduled arguments in 2021.
+But the Biden administration clarified that it would not support an appeal of the court rulings that overturned the work requirements, and the Supreme Court pulled the case from its list of scheduled arguments in 2021.
 In April 2022, the Supreme Court officially threw out the pending cases regarding Medicaid work requirements, noting that the Biden administration’s opposition to Medicaid work requirements makes the cases moot.

 In the rest of the states where Medicaid work requirements had been approved, they have either been overturned by a judge, paused or suspended by state administrators, or revoked by the Biden administration.

 The work requirement in Arkansas was halted in 2019, New Hampshire had already delayed its program before it was overturned, and Kentucky’s new governor officially withdrew the work requirement proposal soon after taking office.
-Governors in Virginia and Maine have also paused or withdrawn the Medicaid work requirements in those states.
+Governors in Virginia and Maine paused or withdrew the Medicaid work requirements in those states.

 Notably, the bipartisan Medicaid expansion legislation that was considered (but not enacted) in Kansas in 2020 did not include a work requirement.
 It called for a work referral program instead, which would have been less costly for the state to administer and would not have resulted in people losing their coverage.